shuixia100/Argpore-1/README.md

 STEP1: Your input fasta will be searched against clade specific marker gene database (MetaPhlan 2)

-STEP2: Valid alignment (with > 80% similarity over > 70% alignment length by default) will be kept for taxa annotation
+STEP2: Valid alignment (with > 60% similarity over > 90% alignment length by default) will be kept for taxa annotation

 STEP3: Only the best hit with highest bitscore is kept to determine phylogenetic affiliation

 *Output:*

-input_runtime_taxa.tab:nanopore reads with valid match to clade specific marker gene
+input_taxa.tab:nanopore reads with valid match to clade specific marker gene

-input_runtime_arg.tab:nanopore reads with valid match to SARG database
+input_arg.tab:nanopore reads with valid match to SARG database

-input_runtime_arg.w.taxa.tab: ARG-containing nanopore reads with taxa annotated
+input_arg.w.taxa.tab: ARG-containing nanopore reads with taxa annotated

-# the defult similarity cutoff （0.8） and alignment length cutoff （0.7） is set to ensure > 50% exact base match to ARG reference sequence or marker gene as 0.8*0.7*0.9 (the average accurary of 1D nanopore reads） = 0.504